dhagell/nofomo/README.md

 # nofomo
 NO More Fear Of Missing Out

-This contract takes advantage of a number of smartcontracts modeled from the Jekyll Island FoMo3D Exit Scam game.
+This contract takes advantage of a number of smartcontracts flaws uncovered from the Jekyll Island FoMo3D Exit Scam game.
 These contracts are not supposed to be playable by non-humans.
 The Here is the current code.

 https://etherscan.io/address/0xa62142888aba8370742be823c1782d17a0389da1#code